-- The genetically modified organism field trial has the relevant approval from the Environmental Protection Authority and the application is consistent with Environmental Protection Authority approval conditions for the activity. - 2) A Risk Management Plan is provided that addresses all matters set out in Policy D.5.35. - 3) Details of a performance bond, with an approved trading bank guarantee, is provided that addresses all matters set out in Policy D.5.34.
+- the genetically modified organism field trial has the relevant approval from the Environmental Protection Authority and the application is consistent with Environmental Protection Authority approval conditions for the activity. - 2) a Risk Management Plan is provided that addresses all matters set out in D.5.35 Liability for adverse effects from genetically modified organism activities. - 3) details of a performance bond, with an approved trading bank guarantee, is provided that addresses all matters set out in D.5.34 Avoiding adverse effects of genetically modified organism field trials.

-Any application for resource consent under Rule C.1.9.2 must be publicly notified.
+Any application for resource consent under this rule must be publicly notified.